stvhay/nightfall-monokai/README.md

 - A clean, dark look that's easy on the eyes
 - A compact sidebar to maximize space
 - Better chat input accessibility when using The Lounge as a PWA on iOS
+- Username color styles based on the default morning theme

 ## Installation